 Grizzly bears are often attracted to food sources created by a natural disturbance or the recent harvesting of an area.
 There are grizzly bears in most of our managed forests in B.C. and Alberta.
 The Committee on the Status of Endangered Wildlife in Canada lists grizzly bears as a "Special Concern" species.
 The animal is particularly sensitive to human activities or natural events.
 In Alberta, the grizzly bear is considered “may be at risk.”
 In contrast, in British Columbia, grizzlies are “blue-listed,” meaning populations are considered sensitive or vulnerable.

-West Fraser is a founding member of the decade-old Grizzly Bear Research Program managed by the Foothills Research Institute.
+West Fraser is a founding member of the decade-old Grizzly Bear Research Program managed by the fRI Research.
 Since the start of the program, more than ten years ago, hundreds of bears have been GPS-collared and tracked in combination with a resource inventory model developed by the program.